flashlin/flashlin.github.io/README.md

 # MyBlog

-Flash is producder of fun throught providing the most enjoying gaming experience to become a globally recognized super product developer.
+Flashlin is producer of fun throught providing the most enjoying gaming experience to become a globally recognized super product developer.

 I deliver fun to humankind.